State-by-State Childcare Tax Credit Guide

 Official site: Wisconsin Department of Revenue

-Wisconsin offers several family-focused credits.
-Search the site for “child care” or “dependent care” and then use our benefits article to understand how any Wisconsin credit interacts with the federal one.
+Wisconsin offers multiple family-focused credits, which makes it especially important to search the site for “child care,” “dependent care,” or similar terms.
+Then use our benefits article to understand how any Wisconsin credit may interact with the federal one rather than assuming the state calculation is identical.

 Wyoming